Scale test sites

 Test support buoys

-At each of our non-grid connected test sites, we offer developers the use of a bespoke test support buoy.
+At each of our scale test sites, we offer developers the use of a bespoke test support buoy.
 If required, the device under test will be connected to the test support buoy via two umbilical cables: one for power transmission and the other for control and communications.
 These buoys can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
 The buoys are also equipped to supply the marine energy devices on test with power and act as navigational aids.

 Berth and lay-down area